Sheep and Goats

 This 4-H Livestock Verification Form is the form that MUST BE FILED WITH YOUR 4-H OFFICE.

 This is a sample lease form which can be used as a template.
 This is for use between the owner and leasee.
-DO NOT FILE THIS FORM WITH YOUR 4-H OFFICE.
+File a copy of this form with your 4-H office.

 Required Forms to exhibit at The Big E 4-H Goat Show located below: